-Additional Dosing Considerations

-- The recommended dose does not depend on the anesthetic regimen. - Administer BRIDION intravenously as a single bolus injection.
-The bolus injection may be given over 10 seconds, into an existing intravenous line.
-BRIDION has only been administered as a single bolus injection in clinical trials. - Routine co-administration of an anticholinergic agent is not required.
-Treatment with anticholinergic agents, such as atropine, should be administered if clinically significant bradycardia is observed. - BRIDION 100 mg/mL may be diluted to a concentration of 10 mg/mL, using 0.9% sodium chloride injection, USP, to increase the accuracy of dosing in the pediatric population.
-Review the Prescribing Information (PI) for additional instructions on how to dilute BRIDION for pediatric use.
+BRIDION dosing is Actual body weight Depth of block based on: Additional Dosing Considerations Moderate Block 2 mg/kg dose The recommended dose does not depend on the • anesthetic regimen.
+If spontaneous recovery has reached the Administer BRIDION intravenously as a single bolus reappearance of the second twitch (T2) in injection.
+The bolus injection may be given over 10 response to TOF stimulation seconds, into an existing intravenous line.
+BRIDION has only been administered as a single bolus injection in clinical trials.
+Routine co-administration of an anticholinergic agent is not required.
+Treatment with anticholinergic agents, such as atropine, should be administered if clinically significant Deep Block 4 mg/kg dose bradycardia is observed.
+BRIDION 100 mg/mL may be diluted to a concentration of If spontaneous recovery of the twitch 10 mg/mL, using 0.9% sodium chloride injection, USP, to response has reached 1-2 PTCs, no increase the accuracy of dosing in the pediatric population. twitch responses to TOF Review the Prescribing Information (PI) for additional instructions on how to dilute BRIDION for pediatric use.